-- The Power Round is a written, team-based exam.
-All four members of a team collaborate to complete up to 6 free response questions in 120 minutes. - Each question is worth the same number of points (excluding bonus parts), and point values will be denoted on the exam.
+- Teams will be assigned one of two divisions based on their prior math and and/or economics experience.
+Besides question difficulty, there are no other differences between the two divisions.
+The NET Team will make the final decision regarding division placement. - The Power Round is a written, team-based exam.
+All four members of a team collaborate to complete up to 6 free response questions in 120 minutes (2 hours). - Each question is worth the same number of points (excluding bonus parts), and point values will be denoted on the exam.
 Incorrect or unanswered questions receive zero points, and there is no penalty for guessing.
-Partial credit may be awarded. - The two lowest-scoring questions will not be considered in the final score. - 2 weeks prior to the date of the in-person competition, teams will be emailed about what day(s) of the following week they plan to take the test. - Tests will be sent out to teams based on when they indicate they are taking the test(s).
+Partial credit may be awarded. - The two lowest-scoring questions will not be considered in the final score. - 2 weeks prior to the date of the in-person competition, teams will be emailed about when during the April 2nd, 2024 to April 4th, 2024 exam window they plan to take the test. - Tests will be emailed to teams based on when they indicate they are taking the test.
 Answers are expected to be submitted within a 2 hour window after receiving the test.
-Teams will be given a 30 minute grace period to submit their solutions. - Calculators and notes are allowed, but use of the internet is strictly prohibited in both. - Only the four team members and one alternate (if applicable) are allowed to contribute to the completion of the Power Round.
-Teams may NOT seek outside help from advisors, parents, other teachers, other students, former Economics Nobel Laureates, etc. If teams have questions, find any errors in the exam, or require clarification, they should contact NET.
-Teams found in violation of these rules will be disqualified from the competition and their school may be barred from participating in future NET events. - One of the questions will be a tiebreaker question, but teams will NOT know in advance which question is the tie-breaker question.
+Teams will be given a 30 minute grace period to submit their solutions. - Calculators and notes are allowed, but use of the internet is strictly prohibited. - Only the four team members (and one alternate, only if a team member is sick or otherwise unable to participate) are allowed to contribute to the completion of the Power Round.
+Teams may NOT seek outside help from advisors, parents, teachers, other students, former Economics Nobel Laureates, etc. Additionally, teams may NOT use any form of generative Al including, but not limited to Bard or ChatGPT.
+If teams have questions, find any errors in the exam, or require clarification, they should contact NET.
+Teams found in violation of these rules will be disqualified from the competition and their school may be barred from participating in future NET events.

+- One of the questions will be a tie-breaker question, but teams will NOT know in advance which question is the tie-breaker question.
 This question will only be graded if the two highest-scoring teams earn equal numbers of points on the free response questions.
 The team that earns more points on this tie-breaker question will be declared the winner. - If there is still a tie after the tiebreaker question is factored into both teams' scores, a final tiebreaker question will be sent to both teams to complete.
-If both teams achieve equal scores on this exam as well, a tie will be declared and both teams congratulated for their dexterous economic knowledge.
+If both teams achieve equal scores on this exam as well, a tie will be declared and both teams congratulated for their dexterous economic knowledge. - Power Round winners will be announced on Sunday, April 7th, at the NET24 Closing Ceremony.
+Specific scores for each team will be released to teams after the event.